RWS/studio-api-docs/apiconcepts/verification/build_the_global_verifier_plugin.md

 The manifest contains the following information:
 * **PlugInName**: indicates the friendly name of the plugin.
 This string be different from the name of the plug-in that is defined in **PluginResources.resx**.
 The reason for this is that a plug-in package can - in theory - contain multiple plug-ins, which need to be distinguished.
 * **Version**: the version of the plug-in package.
-This information is used to detect any package updates upon start-up of Trados Studio 2017, and is therefore important.
+This information is used to detect any package updates upon start-up of Trados Studio, and is therefore important.
 * **Description**: descriptive information of the plug-in package.
 * **Author**: the name of the plug-in developer.
-* **RequiredProduct**: this string indicates which SDL product version is required to run the given plug-in.
+* **RequiredProduct**: this string indicates which product version is required to run the given plug-in.
 The information that you indicate here must include the minimum version, and can optionally include a maximum version.